Chloe Sullivan: Role in Smallville

 At the start of the ninth season, using Oliver's money, Chloe transforms the Watchtower into an information fortress and superhero headquarters.
 In this capacity, she acquires a rival in Tess's computer expert Stuart Campbell (Ryan McDonell); her status as superhero information broker also makes her a target for Checkmate bosses Amanda Waller (Pam Grier) and Maxwell Lord (Gil Bellows).
 Over the course of the season, she grows romantically close to Oliver.
-In the season ten première, when Oliver is kidnapped by Suicide Squad leader Rick Flag (Ted Whittall), Chloe risks her own sanity by putting on the helmet of Doctor Fate to learn his location.
+In the season ten premiere, when Oliver is kidnapped by Suicide Squad leader Rick Flag (Ted Whittall), Chloe risks her own sanity by putting on the helmet of Doctor Fate to learn his location.
 With the information acquired from Fate's helmet, she organizes a switch for Oliver; in Flag's captivity, Chloe fakes suicide and goes off-the-grid.
 Chloe returns in "Collateral", and reveals that she has been helping Clark, Oliver, and the rest of the heroes while in hiding, having blackmailed the Suicide Squad into helping her.
 Afterward, she resumes her relationships with the show's protagonists.
 In the episode "Fortune", Chloe decides to move to Star City to return to journalism following her marriage to Oliver Queen.
 In a flashforward in the series finale, Chloe is now the mother to a young boy, but remains in touch with Clark and Lois.